Optimization-based Causal Estimation from Heterogenous Environments: Related work

 Consider the relaxed causal optimization problem in \Cref{eq:v2}.
-Due to invariance of the conditional $p(y|\xv)$, for each environment, its solutions include the same causal coefficients $\betav$.
-But because the joint distribution of the covariates $p^e(\xv)$ is not invariant, the other purely predictive solutions that utilize spurious associations will be different across environments.
+Due to the invariance of the conditional $\E(Y \g \text{Pa}(Y))$, for each environment, its feasible set include the same causal coefficient $\betav$.
+But the other optima that utilize the spurious associations will be different across environments because the joint distribution of the covariates $p^e(\xv)$ is not invariant.